Towards Inclusive Communication: A Unified Framework for Generating Spoken Language from Sign, Lip, and Audio: Introduction

 Beyond its practical utility, this unified setting enables analytical insights into the contribution of individual modalities.
 In particular, it allows us to systematically examine the impact of incorporating lip movements into SLT as a distinct modality, rather than treating them as part of general visual input.
-Although non-manual cues in sign language, especially lip movements, are known to convey grammatical and semantic distinctions~\cite{sandler2009symbiotic}, they have been underutilized in prior work due to the absence of architectural frameworks that treat them separately.
-Our unified model reveals that leveraging lip movements as a complementary modality significantly improves translation quality, highlighting their essential role in sign language communication.
+Although non-manual cues in sign language, especially lip movements, are known to convey grammatical and semantic distinctions~\cite{sandler2009symbiotic}, they have been computationally underutilized in prior work, primarily due to the lack of architectural frameworks capable of treating them as a distinct input stream.
+Our work directly addresses this architectural gap.
+The proposed model reveals that leveraging lip movements as a complementary modality significantly improves translation quality, highlighting their essential role in sign language communication.

 However, training a unified model across heterogeneous modalities presents new challenges.
 While the model performs well on audio-based tasks such as ASR and AVSR, it learns more slowly on visually grounded tasks like VSR and SLT, likely due to the higher complexity of extracting linguistic information from sign gestures and lip movements.
 Notably, VSR shows limited generalization when trained jointly.
 To mitigate this, we introduce a two-stage training strategy: we first focus on visual tasks to ensure more stable learning, and then fine-tune the model jointly across all modalities to balance performance.
 Beyond performance, our approach offers new possibilities for building inclusive communication tools, especially for users with varying hearing abilities, by enabling flexible interaction through multiple input types.